 TUR 80 with a rather ugly “sun-glasses” cover.
 I sill change that Spring 2013

 1.5.
 Sweden Högakusten

-2. My sailing boats in Ystad (southern Sweden)
+2. My other sailing boats in Sweden

 I had this Viggen (pictures below) from 2012 to 2015.
 A great sailboat but it had no ‘inside-engine’ and it felt rather small inside the cabin.
 It was taken over by a young sailor from Lithuania.
 We met then in Karlskrona, for me to deliver the boat.